Guide: Knoxville, Tennessee

 Four questions do most of the work:

-- Smart (Wi-Fi) or basic?
+• Smart (Wi-Fi) or basic?
 Smart chargers let you schedule overnight charging and track usage.
-Useful for TOU pricing, though not required for the KUB rebate.
+Useful if you want to make the most of KUB's Time of Use rate.

-- ENERGY STAR required?
-Not for KUB's rebate.
+• ENERGY STAR required?
+No, KUB doesn't require it.
 This gives you a wider selection than homeowners in cities where it's mandatory.

 ChargePoint, JuiceBox, Emporia, and Wallbox all have solid options in the $300 to $700 range.
-Verify the model qualifies under current KUB terms before purchasing.
+Prices and availability change, so double check current specs before buying.

 Step 5: Get Quotes from Licensed Electricians